caronc/apprise/README.md

 ```

 ### Loading Custom Notifications/Hooks

-To create your own custom `schema://` to hook on to and trigger your own code.
+To create your own custom `schema://` hook so that you can trigger your own custom code,
-Simply just include the `@notify` decorator and wrap your own function.
+simply include the `@notify` decorator to wrap your function.
 ```python
 from apprise.decorators import notify